idameitil/sdpl-utilizing-gts/README.md

 Manually curated Wzys from papers are added to `data/selected-wzys.tsv`

-The DNA records for the Wzys were downloaded manually using NCBI batch entry.
+The DNA records for the Wzys were downloaded manually using NCBI batch entry (https://www.ncbi.nlm.nih.gov/sites/batchentrez).
 They are stored in `data/selected_OAGCs.gb` (Some are O-antigen gene clusters, some are whole genome sequences).
 This file is too big to store in GitHub, and is just stored locally.

 ### Enriching Wzy table with sugars and taxonomy
 To enrich the selected wzys with csdb sugars and taxonomy run `src/data-collection-and-preprocessing/enrich-wzys.py`